Creating an Institution

 b) Rune (membership token)

-c) State diff in batch proof (computational state)
+c) State diff in batch proof (L2 computational state)

-Note: Steps 2–3 (Bitcoin) and step 4 (L2) are independent — they can happen in any order.
-If step 4 happens first without steps 2–3, the institution is UNANCHORED (see Institution Anchoring Lifecycle).
+Note: Steps 2–3 (Bitcoin) are independent of any L2 activity.
+If a user creates L2 process instances before inscribing, the institution is UNANCHORED (see Institution Anchoring Lifecycle).

 Transaction Summary